Manchester Terrier

 Origin and historical development

-The Manchester Terrier, often referred to as the 'Gentleman's Terrier,' traces its lineage back to the 19th century in the industrial heart of England.
-Developed primarily in the city of Manchester, this breed was the result of crossing the Whippet with the Old English Black and Tan Terrier.
-The objective was to create a dog that possessed the speed and agility of the sighthound combined with the tenacity and vermin-hunting prowess of the terrier.
-These dogs were essential in the bustling textile mills and urban environments where rat control was a critical necessity.
-Adhering to the strict champion rules of breeding established by early enthusiasts, the Manchester Terrier was refined for its sleek appearance and high-functioning intelligence.
+The Manchester Terrier, often referred to as the 'Gentleman's Terrier,' traces its lineage back to the 19th century in England.
+Developed primarily by John Hulme of Manchester, the breed was created by crossing the Whippet with the Old English Black and Tan Terrier.
+This strategic breeding aimed to produce a dog with the speed and agility of the sighthound combined with the tenacity and vermin-hunting prowess of the terrier.
+Historically, these dogs were indispensable in the industrial centers of Northern England, where they were utilized for rat-killing competitions and as vigilant companions.

 FCI Standard & Characteristics